 I became sick shortly after birth and spent my early years going from specialist to specialist looking for answers as to why I had severe anemia, digestive problems and a seizure disorder.
 As I grew older my symptoms changed, but I was always sick with inflammatory and allergic symptoms, on some level, my entire life.
-I had a lot of skin rashes, infections and other problems in childhood, most of which I “outgrew” along with the seizures.
+I had a lot of infections as a kid and was sick a lot.

 Early in my adult life I went to the doctors a lot.
-My tests almost always came back “normal” and I felt like I was crazy so I stopped seeing doctors for a long time.
-I just knew they thought I was exaggerating or straight up making things up for attention (I wasn’t), and I began to wonder if I was imagining all these symptoms myself.
+I had symptoms in nearly every system!
+My tests almost always came back “normal”, though, and I felt like I was crazy so I stopped seeing doctors for a long time.
+I just knew they thought I was exaggerating and I began to wonder if I was imagining all these symptoms myself.

-It wasn’t until I was in my 40’s that things began to get worse.
-I had raised my kids up and into young adulthood and opened an in-home daycare.
-We used bleach a lot and there was a lot of happy stress.
+It wasn’t until I was in my 40’s that things began to get a lot worse.
 My health took a complete nosedive in less than 3 years and I had to close my business.
 I couldn’t work at all anymore and could barely function.
-I was practically bedridden 24/7.
+I was bedridden practically 24/7.

 By the time I realized I had a systemic inflammatory/allergic issue going on that wasn’t going away, was getting far, FAR worse no matter what I tried to do to “fix” it and needed to be seriously evaluated by the right (?!) doctor, I was limping and using a cane off and on when I did get out of bed because my hip and ribs and gut hurt so badly.
 My allergies were worse than ever and I was drowning in mucus from head to toe.

-To make a long story short, by 2015 I began to suspect it may be “delayed food allergies” doing it to me, after remembering that my mom had given me whole cow’s milk as a newborn.
+To make a long story short, by 2015 I began to suspect it may be “delayed food allergies” doing it to me.
 I thought it was my dairy intake causing me grief, perhaps combined with a ‘leaky gut’ that needed fixed and that’s when I made the appointment.

 I was lucky that I found an immunologist who recognized mast cell activation disease early and had me diagnosed within a short time.